N64Gamespedia/gdx/_vault-specs/format-protocol.md

 - ✅ Verified embedded links open in new tabs
 - ✅ Exact metadata clause order preserved
 - ✅ Image and iframe rendered without layout drift
+- ✅ Only include what’s explicitly present in the WP Block source
+- ✅ No extra links, no enrichment, no commentary beyond the embedded video unless in the original WP Block source

 <!--   again, Do not add anything other than the original Metadata or and especially after the embedded video if it exists. -->